-The resulting transition zone due to local heating should be treated as above.
-It is very important to avoid interaction between transition zones and geometrical notches.
+The minimum hardness value in the transition zone resulting from the brazing operation should be as high as possible.
+It is very important to avoid interaction between transitions zones and geometrical notches.

 Shot peening

 Shot peening of an adequate intensity and coverage is recommended.
 It improves fatigue strength due to: